Nandani-P/Virtual-Memory/README.md

 # Virtual-Memory-Implementation
-# Author: Nandani Patidar & Sreeram
+# Author: Nandani Patidar & Sreeram Maddineni

 The goal of this project is to implement “myalloc()” which will return a virtual address that maps to a physical page.
 Here, physical memory is a large region of contiguous memory which can be allocated using mmap() and malloc()